 The Transplant Program at University of Minnesota Medical Center, Fairview, is one of the oldest and most successful transplant programs in the world.

-For patient resources, clinic and appointment information, go to our UMMC Transplant Page.
+- For patient resources, clinic and appointment information, see the UMMC Transplant Services.

-Check out our Living Donor Liver Transplant program page for information on how physicians are expanding the potential donor list to serve those who are waiting for a liver transplant.
+- Go to our Living Donor Liver Transplant program page to learn how physicians are expanding the potential donor list to serve those who are waiting for a liver transplant.

-The purpose of the Division of Organ Transplantation is to provide outstanding care and to continue developing new techniques that improve organ transplantation results and to train students, residents, and fellows in this vital surgical field.
+The Division of Organ Transplantation provides outstanding care and to continue developing new techniques that improve organ transplantation results and to train students, residents, and fellows in this vital surgical field.

 - Ty B. Dunn, M.D., M.S.